 Baked Eggplant and Peppers

 Eggplant and peppers, two companionable vegetables, are combined in a delicious casserole with a creamy, cheesy (vegan) topping.
-Serve with a simple grain or pasta dish and a colorful salad augmented by beans or chickpeas.
+Serve with a simple grain or pasta dish (or serve over grains or pasta) and a colorful salad augmented by beans or chickpeas.

 Serves: 6 to 8

 - 2 to 3 cloves garlic

 - 1 large or 2 smaller eggplants, any variety, about 1 pound total, diced

 - 1 to 1 1/2 cups diced ripe tomatoes